A Guide to Selecting the Right Coverage for Your Overseas Trip

 - Emergency Evacuation and Repatriation: Ensure coverage for transportation to the nearest medical facility or back home.

 - Deductibles and Out-of-Pocket Costs: Consider how much you're willing to pay upfront versus your monthly premium.
-A higher deductible lowers your premium, but you’ll pay more out-of-pocket before insurance kicks in.
+A higher deductible will lower your premium, but increase out-of-pocket expenses before coverage begins.

-- Provider Network and Direct Billing: Check if the insurer has a wide network of hospitals and doctors.
+- Provider Network and Direct Billing: Check if the insurer has a wide network of hospitals, healthcare providers, and doctors.
 Also, confirm whether they offer direct billing or if you'll need to pay upfront and seek reimbursement later.

 - Customer Support: Look for 24/7 customer service in your language, especially for handling emergencies abroad.

-Step 6 – Consider Your Budget and Read the Fine Print
+Step 7 – Consider Your Budget (and Read the Fine Print)

 Once you've narrowed down your choices, carefully review costs and policy details, including: